gregallensworth/ElectricalCircuitLearning/SwitchReceptaclesOneSwitched/README.md

-# Switch Controlling a Light, Plus Always-Hot Receptacle
+# Switch Controlling a Receptacle, Plus Always-Hot Receptacle
-### Feed-Switch-Receptacle-Light Layout

-A light switch controls a light fixture, but the duplex receptacle on the same circuit is always hot.
+A light switch controls half of a duplex receptacle, but the other half and a downstream duplex receptacle are always hot.

-Here, the switch comes before the receptacle, and the recptacle box connects onward to the light box.

-The **SwitchLightPlusReceptacle** circuit is very similar, except that the receptacle and light fixture switch positions.

 Photo 1 shows the circuit in operation, and gives an overview.
   * The indicated receptacle (left, bottom outlet) is powered when the switch is on the On position.